abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

 See `user
 customizations <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/user_customizations.html>`__.

-Download layers for the QIMP SDK build using the manifest release tag
+Download layers for the Qualcomm IM SDK build using the manifest release tag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: For the latest ``<manifest release tag>``, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250403001134/>`__.